vikash-bhardwaj/ai-code-companion-documentation/README.md

 - If Inline comment execution is in progress then Code Review for GIT changes will not work or vice versa

 ## <a name="release-notes"></a>Release Notes

+### [1.7.0]

+#### New Feature

+- Added capability to code review the GIT Changes at individual file level with conext menu options from editor as well as from file name in file Explorer bar.
+Refer the features section update for more details.
+- Also added capability for users to provide additional notes for the code review so that Model can consider that extra code review guidelines provided by user.
+This is configurable from the extension settings.

 ### [1.6.1]